91leMAC/MLikeMeth/README.md

 # MLikeMeth
 A mod who adds new chemical elements to the game Minecraft.
-Forge 1.12.2.
-It's my first mod!
+Forge 1.20.1 It's my first mod!
-## Project no longer update
-Due to mistakes and errors during the development the mod is no longer updated.